-- EIA = Total of all GHG emissions calculated using the EIA methodology, metric tons CO2e/year. - EIA GHG emissions = sum of all GHG emissions from the individual power plant or aggregate source as calculated by subsection (3)(b) of this section, metric tons CO2e/year. - Net electric generation = sum of all net generation from the individual power plant or aggregate source as calculated by subsection (3)(c) of this section, MWh/ year. - Utility claims = sum of all utility claims for the individual power plant or aggregate source as calculated by subsection (3)(d) of this section, MWh/ year. - Transmission losses = estimate of transmission losses between the individual power plant or aggregate source and utility customers as calculated by subsection (3)(e) of this section, MWh/year. - n = number of power plants and aggregate sources with utility claims using this method in the given calendar year.
+- EIA = Total of all GHG emissions calculated using the EIA methodology, metric • tons CO2e/year. - EIA GHG emissions = sum of all GHG emissions from the individual power plant or aggregate source as calculated by subsection (3)(b) of this section, metric tons $CO_2e/year$ . - Net electric generation = sum of all net generation from the individual power plant or aggregate source as calculated by subsection (3)(c) of this section, MWh/year. - Utility claims = sum of all utility claims for the individual power plant or aggregate source as calculated by subsection (3)(d) of this section, MWh/year. - Transmission losses = estimate of transmission losses between the individual • power plant or aggregate source and utility customers as calculated by subsection (3)(e) of this section, MWh/year.